Stochastic parameter optimization analysis of dynamical quantum critical phenomena in long-range transverse-field Ising chain: Introduction

-In this paper, we analyze the ferromagnetic long-range transverse-field Ising model with algebraic interaction $J_{ij} \propto 1/|i - j|^{1 + \sigma}$ by a new approach that combines long-range QMC~\cite{Fukui2009} with stochastic parameter optimizer~\cite{Robbins1951, Yasuda2015}.
-In our simulations, only the decay rate $\sigma$ and the system size $L$ are the input parameter, and the inverse temperature $\beta$ and the transverse field $\Gamma$ are not: $\beta$ and $\Gamma$ are automatically tuned so that the system is at the quantum critical point being the real space and the imaginary time isotropic.
-This procedure forces observables to obey a power law regarding system size $L$, and scaling powers are directly linked to critical exponents~\cite{Sachdev2011, Yasuda2015, Sperstad2012}.
-Namely, we can extract critical properties only from a set of simulations with different $L$, enabling us to perform exhaustive simulations over several tens of different decay rates $\sigma$'s across three distinct universality classes as shown in \figref{fig:diagram}.
+In this paper, we analyze LRTFIM by a new approach that combines the order-N QMC~\cite{Fukui2009} with stochastic parameter optimization~\cite{Robbins1951, Yasuda2015}.
+In our simulations, only the decay exponent \(\sigma\) and the system size \(L\) are the input parameters, and the inverse temperature \(K\) and the transverse field \(\Gamma\) are not; \(K\) and \(\Gamma\) are automatically optimized so that the system is at the finite-size quantum critical point with the isotropic space-time geometry.
+This procedure forces observables to obey a power law regarding system size \(L\), and scaling powers are directly linked to critical exponents~\cite{Sachdev2011, Yasuda2015, Sperstad2012}.
+We can extract critical properties from a set of simulations with different \(L\)'s, enabling us to perform an exhaustive analysis of the phase diagram without a wasting search on a dense grid in the \(\qty(K, \Gamma)\) plane.
+In our proposed method, the hyperparameter in the original algorithm~\cite{Yasuda2015} is also optimized automatically; it is determined so that the optimized value of \(\Gamma\) achieves the fastest convergence to the critical point as \(L\) increases, aiming at mitigating the finite-size effect introduced by the shift from the critical point.
+It enables us to evaluate the critical exponents, including \(z\), with high accuracy and determine the universality boundaries precisely.

+Let us close this section by showing the ground state phase diagram in advance.
+In \cref{fig:diagram}, the solid curve represents the phase boundary between the ferromagnetic and disorder phases on the \((\sigma, \Gamma)\) plane.
+The critical transverse field \(\Gamma_\text{c}\) decreases monotonically as \(\sigma\) increases and tends to converge to the exact value, \(\Gamma_\text{c} = 1\), in the \(\sigma = \infty\) limit~\cite{Lieb1961, Gubernatis2016}.

-This paper is organized as follows; In \secref{sec:theory}, we survey previous results on the long-range transverse-field Ising model, focusing on theoretical aspects.
-In \secref{sec:method}, we elaborate on our tuning scheme.
-More details, including the QMC sampling scheme and heuristics for parameter optimization, will be described in the Appendix.
-In \secref{sec:result}, the results are shown in two parts: direct analysis achieved by two-parameter optimization and hypothesis testing for universality boundary determination, which uses predecided $\beta$.
-Finally, in \secref{sec:discussion}, we discuss the results and conclude this paper.
+The rest of the present paper is organized as follows: In \cref{sec:theory}, we survey previous theoretical analyses on LRTFIM, focusing on the universality class of QPT\@.
+In \cref{sec:method}, we introduce our scheme to combine QMC with stochastic parameter optimization~\cite{Robbins1951, Yasuda2015} to achieve efficiency and accuracy with a minimum cost: this is the main contribution of this paper.
+We present our numerical results in \cref{sec:result}.
+Finally, in \cref{sec:discussion}, we discuss our results and conclude this paper.

-\section{theoretical background}
+\section{Theoretical background}